Home » Dessert » Classic Cinnamon Apple Crisp 🍏 | Easy Fall Dessert with Oats & Brown Sugar

-A warm apple crisp is one of those timeless desserts that feels like comfort in every bite.
-With tender spiced apples bubbling beneath a golden, buttery oat topping, this recipe strikes the perfect balance of cozy and satisfying.
-Itβs simple enough for a weeknight treat yet impressive enough to share at a gathering.
-If youβve ever wanted a go-to apple dessert that never fails, this apple crisp will quickly become a favorite.
+It’s simple enough for a weeknight treat yet impressive enough to share at a gathering.
+If you’ve ever wanted a go-to apple dessert that never fails, this apple crisp will quickly become a favorite.

-Why Youβll Love This Apple Crisp
+Why You’ll Love This Apple Crisp

-Unlike a traditional pie, apple crisp doesnβt require rolling out dough or fussing with crusts.
-Instead, fresh apples are tossed with sugar and cinnamon, then baked under a rustic crumb topping made with oats, brown sugar, and butter.
-The result is a dessert thatβs both comforting and versatileβdelicious on its own or elevated with a scoop of vanilla ice cream or a drizzle of caramel sauce.
+The result is a dessert that’s both comforting and versatile—delicious on its own or elevated with a scoop of vanilla ice cream or a drizzle of caramel sauce.

 Choosing the Right Apples

-The key to a flavorful apple crisp lies in the fruit.
-Not all apples bake the same way, so choosing the right variety makes a big difference.
 Tart apples like Granny Smith balance the sweetness of the topping, while sweeter apples like Honeycrisp or Fuji bring a naturally juicy flavor.
 For the best results, use a mix of tart and sweet varieties.
-This gives your crisp a layered flavor profile and prevents it from becoming overly sweet or mushy.

-Ingredients Youβll Need
+Ingredients You’ll Need

-Hereβs what goes into this apple crisp recipe:
+Here’s what goes into this apple crisp recipe:

 For the Apple Filling

-- 5 cups fresh apples, peeled and sliced (about 5β6 medium apples)
+5 cups fresh apples, peeled and sliced (about 5–6 medium apples)

-- 1 teaspoon vanilla extract
+1 teaspoon vanilla extract

-- Β½ teaspoon ground cinnamon
+½ teaspoon ground cinnamon

-- Β½ cup granulated sugar
+½ cup granulated sugar

 For the Crumble Topping

-- β cup brown sugar, packed
+â…” cup brown sugar, packed

-- Β½ cup all-purpose flour
+½ cup all-purpose flour

-- β cup old-fashioned oats
+â…“ cup old-fashioned oats

-- ΒΌ cup unsalted butter, melted
+ÂĽ cup unsalted butter, melted

-- Β½ teaspoon ground cinnamon
+½ teaspoon ground cinnamon

-- ΒΌ teaspoon salt
+ÂĽ teaspoon salt

 Step-by-Step Instructions